patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ```text
 Click "⋮≡" at top right to show the table of contents.
 ```
-**End-to-end Data project** in the e-commerce and retail industries covering the full process of data exploitation, including Data Engineering skills, Data Science skills, and Data Analytic skills, and how to automate managing ML lifecycle (MLOps).
+**End-to-end Data project** in the e-commerce and retail industries covering the full process of data exploitation, including Data Engineering skills, Data Science skills, and Data Analytic skills, and how to automate ML lifecycle management (MLOps).

 ## **Context**